 The Danger of "That's Good Enough"

-I struggled early on as a leader, and at times I still do, because it's hard for me to wrap my ahead around people's resistance to training.
+I struggled early on as a leader, and at times I still do, because it's hard for me to wrap my head around people's resistance to training.
 You would think in a job as dangerous as ours, people would come to work expecting to train.
 But sadly that's not the case.
 The reality is many are into this job for the celebrity status, the fireman t-shirts, or even the benefits and pension.
 And the numbers don't lie--across America, regardless of the profession when polled only 1/3 of the workforce is actively engaged, while 1/3 is neutral and will go most ways leadership influences them.
 The last 1/3 is the most dangerous group.
 These folks are considered actively disengaged, which means they are the ones actually generating the resistance to the first 1/3 trying to move the fire service forward.

 What the slugs don't seem to realize is when they complain about "how into the job you are", what it really screams is how much they aren't.
-While they think they are tearing down who you are, they are actually the best form of advertising, and building your leadership brand faster then you ever could.
+While they think they are tearing down who you are, they are actually the best form of advertising and building your leadership brand faster than you ever could.
 Don't be threatened by these folks.
-They are the same ones who will stand on the fire ground because they are hoping someone will tell or show them what to do.
+They are the same ones who will stand around on the fire ground because they are hoping someone will tell or show them what to do.

 At the end of the day, remember that leadership has an obligation to the fire service, their teams, and themselves to provide their folks experience by getting them as many reps as possible.
 Don't betray the public, this job, or our mission by accepting "Good enough".
 Now go prove to your community that you KNOW YOUR JOB!